marcosviniciusjau/05-design-system/README.md

 # This is the design system of ignite-ui, learned on Rocketseat.
-This is the components:
+This is the components of the application:

 # SURFACE
 Box

 # FORM
 Button

 Checkbox